 “So, what do you want to see?”
 She took a hair tie from her jacket pocket and tied back her mass of bushy red hair.
-She told me later that one time she’d nearly had an accident on the highway, driving with her window open, “when my hair suddenly decided to see how much of my face it could cover all at the same time.”
+She told me later that she’d nearly had an accident on the highway during the summer, driving with her window open, “when my hair suddenly decided to see how much of my face it could cover all at the same time.”

 “I just want to get a sense of the island and who lives here and where their houses are,” I said.
 “Whenever we’ve come here, we’ve just driven from the mainland to Heron House and then back off the island again later.
 Particularly with Manfred’s murder, it must have been committed by somebody who was on the island while it was cut off from the mainland, but there’s no reason to think it had anything to do with your house or your roommates.
 And Mary’s murder may have been committed by someone you don’t even know, someone who dumped the body on the deck of your house to implicate one or more of you.”

 She nodded very slowly.
 “That’s… It’s pretty to think so, as the saying goes, but…” She shrugged.
 “Anyway, we do have a map inside, if that would help.”

 “I saw it — on the kitchen wall.
 It’s a tourist map — nicely illustrated but probably not 100% geographically accurate.
 And maps don’t tell everything.”

 “So,” I said, “there’s only one more house that way?”
 I gestured farther along the dirt road.

 She nodded.
 “Mrs. Bannister.”

 “That’s where the path is — down to the beach…”

 She gave me a wry smile.
 “No problem.”